 Anxiety and Stress

-Do you worry too much, feel uptight all the time; snappy?
-Trouble sleeping, hard to wind down and relax, fear of socialising?
+Do you worry too much, feel uptight all the time; are you snappy, have trouble sleeping, find it hard to wind down and relax, are afraid to socialise?
 These symptoms of anxiety and stress can cause relationship issues and leave you feeling out of touch with yourself and even more anxious.
 Our psychologists take a mind-body approach to helping with anxiety symptoms with mindfulness based approaches.
 Your racing mind will slow down, and your nervous system will feel the relief of coming out of the tense ‘red’ zone and back into the balanced ‘green’ zone of calmness and groundedness.

 Abuse and Trauma